kevinkl2/equation-brute-forcer/README.md

 # equation-brute-forcer

-Bogosort implementation of equation brute forcer.
+Bogosort-like implementation for brute-forcing equations.

 Given 9 variables, their values, and a final result, produce an equation that fits those parameters.